 - What was an unexpected challenge you struggled with last week/month/year?

 - What lie did you believe growing up that turned out to be completely untrue?
 What happened or changed as a result of that revelation?

-- What insights did you learn at an early age that have helped me over the years?
+- What insights did you learn at an early age that have helped you over the years?

-- What’s the most difficult conversation you’ve ever had?
+- Recall one of the most difficult conversations you’ve ever had.

 - What’s the best investment you’ve ever made in your life?

 - Who are some of your mentors, and what lessons did they teach you?